jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 fixes which are relevant to the older kernels.
 Upstream code refactoring and cleanup are considered on a case-by-case basis.

-There are many tidbits of knowledge about backporting.
-Some of them will be collected below:
+Some bits of knowledge about backporting will be collected below:

 Kernel 2.6.36 has a transitional touch system.
 Patches for new devices which have touch are mostly not not backported to this branch.